rabbitmq/rabbitmq-oauth2-tutorial/README.md

 5. `make start-spring-demo-oauth-cf` to launch a Spring boot application as if it were running in CloudFoundry (i.e `VCAP_SERVICES` provides the RabbitMQ credentials including the auth-client).
 It uses OAuth client grant flow to obtain a JWT token
 6. `make stop-all-apps` to stop all the applications

+The following section, [Environment explained](#Environment-explained) goes in depth into what it takes to deploy UAA, set up users and deploy RabbitMQ with Oauth2 authentication.
+And the last section, [Access tokens and how RabbitMQ uses it](#access-rabbitmq-with-oauth), goes in depth into the various ways to access RabbitMQ with OAuth, which goes from http to AMQP.

+## Environment explained

 ### Deploy UAA server